Complex Trauma Surgeries in Nagpur

 Fracture Fixation

-Anterior and Posterior Approaches: Often required to access and fix different parts of the pelvic ring.
+- Anterior & Posterior Approaches: Used to access different parts of the pelvic ring.

-External Fixation: Temporary stabilization using external fixation devices, especially in cases with extensive soft tissue damage.
+- External Fixation: Temporary stabilization in cases with soft tissue damage.

-Soft Tissue Repair: Repair of damaged muscles, tendons, and ligaments.
+- Soft Tissue Repair: Restores damaged muscles, tendons, and ligaments.

 Postoperative Care and Rehabilitation